hotbso/openSAM/README.md

 TGXP gives the visually most pleasing rendition.

-## The problem of a second door
+## The problem of door positions
-Up to now there is no reliable way to determine the position of a second door.
+Door positions are often bogus and a docked jetway may not fit well to the door.
+This is in particular true for the position of a second door. openSAM picks up the position of door 1 from X-Plane datarefs (they end up there from the .acf file).\
-Therefore door positions must be maintained in the config file "acf_door_position.txt".
+If these do not match well for a specific aircraft type you can override them in a config file ```openSAM/acf_door_position.txt```.

-To find the position proceed as follows:
+To find the (or a better) position proceed as follows:

 Locate the "openSAM: plane loaded" line in Log.txt.